Large-Scale Wasserstein Gradient Flows: Experiments

 \section{Experiments}

 In this section, we evaluate our method on toy and real-world applications.
-Our code is written in PyTorch.
+Our code is written in PyTorch and is publicly available at

 The experiments are conducted on a GTX 1080Ti.
 In most cases, we performed several random restarts to obtain mean and variation of the considered metric.
 As the result, experiments require about 100-150 hours of computation.
 The details are given in Appendix \ref{sec-exp-details}.

 \textbf{Neural network architectures.} In all experiments, we use the DenseICNN \cite[Appendix B.2]{korotin2021wasserstein} architecture for $\psi_{\theta}$ in Algorithm \ref{algorithm-main} with \textit{SoftPlus} activations.
 The network $\psi_{\theta}$ is twice differentiable w.r.t.\ the input $x$ and has bijective gradient $\nabla\psi_{\theta}:\mathbb{R}^{D}\rightarrow\mathbb{R}^{D}$ with positive semi-definite Hessian $\nabla^{2}\psi_{\theta}(x)\succeq 0$ at each $x$.
 We use automatic differentiation to compute $\nabla\psi_{\theta}$ and $\nabla^{2}\psi_{\theta}$.